node-gh/gh-jira/README.md

 * Create a new issue on a certain project.

     ```
-gh jira --new --title 'Node GH rocks!' --message 'Body with **Markdown** support' --project LPS
+gh jira --new --project LPS --title 'Node GH rocks!' --message 'Body with **Markdown** support'
     ```

 * Create a new issue specifying the component.

     ```
-gh jira --new --title 'Node GH rocks!' --component UI
+gh jira --new --project LPS --title 'Node GH rocks!' --component UI
     ```

 * Create a new issue and assign it to someone.

     ```
-gh jira --new --title 'Node GH rocks!' --assignee eduardolundgren
+gh jira --new --project LPS --title 'Node GH rocks!' --assignee eduardolundgren
     ```

 ### 2. Comment